ubuntu-openstack/bigdata-novalxd/README.md

  - Spark Processing will deploy and announce the IP info for the YARN unit.

-2. ...
+3. Post-Deployment Routine
+ - TODO: script and link to script for benchmarks and jobs

 ### Spark Hadoop Processing on Ubuntu OpenStack with Nova-LXD

 1. Deploy Ubuntu OpenStack to bare metal with Juju, the OpenStack Charms, and MAAS.
  - Juju bundle:  [openstack-nova-lxd.yaml][2]
  - Deployment script:  [deploy-openstack-nova-lxd.sh][8]
  - Run: